 What advice would you give to others at this time?

 Be kind, be patient, I think now’s the time to be kind rather than right (I have to tell myself this often!)
 Also just think about your surroundings, are there some small details that you could change?
 I’ve found paying attention to the smaller details makes the world of difference day-to-day.

 What do you think the future will be like?
 Do you envisage things returning to normal?

 I don’t think life is going to be the same for a very long time, I don’t think anyone, or anything is going to ever fully return to normal.
 I think things will change in so many ways, in the way we move, in the way we use our time, even in our currency.
 What we hold valuable will change, people want to share and invest in history and share creativity.
 It’s hard to know, I think the way a lot of people are adapting is to be present in the day, in the moment and to just acknowledge and be in that, and perhaps that will carry on.

 My Uncle whose a Landscape architect in Toronto has just built a beautiful a house in Ontario right on the lake, he sent me a picture from their bedroom the other day and it looked so serene, just trees and water.

 Where will you be in 5 years?

 Goodness, I know I’ll be making art that’s for sure.
-I expect I’ll be in London hopefully in a bigger studio with lots of light, still doing a bit of teaching, still collaborating, this recent collaboration with Carnations London has put some ideas in my head, I’d love really love to do some fashion projects that push the way we see functional sustainable clothing with fine art
+I expect I’ll be in London hopefully in a bigger studio with lots of light, still doing a bit of teaching, still collaborating, this recent collaboration with Carnations London has put some ideas in my head, I’d really love to do some fashion projects that push the way we see functional sustainable clothing with fine art

 If you weren't an artist what would you be?